pratapkumarraju/slate/source/index.html.md

 ```

+pCloudy REST API uses HTTP Basic Authentication.
+Follow the steps mentioned below:
-Authenticate your account when using the API by including your email-Id and secret API key(access Key) in the request.
-You can manage your API keys in the Account settings.
-Your API keys carry many privileges, so be sure to keep them secret!
+ •Authenticate your account while using the API by including your email-Id and secret API key(access Key) in the request.

+•You can manage your API keys in the Account settings.

+•Your API keys carry many privileges, so be sure to keep them secret!
 Do not share your secret API keys in publicly accessible areas such GitHub, client-side code, and so forth.

-	Authentication to the API is performed via HTTP Basic Auth.
+•Authentication to the API is performed via HTTP Basic Auth.
 Provide your API key as the basic auth username value.
 You do not need to provide a password.

-	All API requests must be made over HTTPS.
+•All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.

 <b>Note:</b> If you are using the Java,Dowload the pCloudy java connector jar from the link-
  <a href="http://pcloudy-content-distribution.s3.amazonaws.com/index.html" target = "_blank"> pCloudy java Connector</a>